-\paragraph{Tool-Use Instructions and Optimization} Tool documentation and example demonstrations are key to prompting LLMs for effective tool use. \citet{hsieh2023tool} highlighted the risk of hallucinations when documentation is lacking, and \citet{xu2023tool} showed performance declines without in-context examples.
-To automate generating tool-use instances, \citet{shen2024taskbench} leveraged a graph of tool relations for back-instructing queries, relying on the availability of external tool graphs. \citet{yuan2024easytool} proposed direct prompting to rewrite tool documentation, which relies on labeled documentation examples and lacks systematic optimization and the ability to measure optimization quality.
+\paragraph{Tool-Use Instructions and Optimization.} Tool documentation and example demonstrations are key to prompting LLMs for effective tool use. \citet{hsieh2023tool} highlighted the risk of hallucinations when documentation is lacking, and \citet{xu2023tool} showed performance declines without in-context examples.
+To automate generating tool-use instances, \citet{shen2024taskbench} leveraged a graph of tool relations for back-instructing queries, relying on the availability of external tool graphs. \citet{yuan2024easytool} proposed direct prompting to rewrite tool documentation, which relies on labeled documentation examples and lacks systematic optimization and the ability to measure optimization quality. \citet{quexploration} explored LLMs interacting with tools, focusing on tool documentation only with single-thread iterative refinement.
 Automatic prompt tuning~\citep{pryzant-etal-2023-automatic, wang2024promptagent} adapts prompts to domain-specific tasks but require held-out test sets, rendering it unsuitable for zero-shot tool instruction rewriting~\citep{wu2024avatar}.
 These constraints underscore the need for approaches that optimize tool instructions and demonstrations without labeled data or manual effort, which \ours achieves by interacting directly with the tool itself.